TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **General Remarks**

 If you want to update fieldtrip or one of the other tools available on Github, there are several things to consider:
 - First some files of those tools are modified to fit the purpose of this GUI.
 You cant simply replace them.
-They are saved in GUI_Path\Modules\Toolboxes\6.
-Modified\ .
 When you just update the not modified files, there is no guarantee that they will be compatible with the modified files.
 - Second, some tools saved in the folders of this GUI like fieldtrip do not contain all files.
 This has to do with compatibility errors with other tools, specifically the open ephys tools which won't work with all fieldtrip files in the GUI directory.
 - If you encounter errors or things I missed, have questions or want to incorporate one of the tools more in depth, please don't hesitate to contact me.

+> ## **Nomenclature**

+Raw Recording: Original recording files created by the respective recording software.
+Events: Input signals into the recording system representing external stimuli, like a tones being played, behavioral responses etc. Can contain multiple continuous signals or multiple sets of discrete time points.
+Event Channel Type: Types of event input signals, which depending on the recording system can be for example digital, analog or auxiliary channel in case of Intan recordings or recording nodes in case of Open Ephys recording.
+Each type can contain multiple individual event channel.
+Event Channel: A single continuous event signal or set of discrete time points describing one (and the same) kind of external stimulus (like a tone being played).
+One event channel type can contain multiple event channel, each describing a certain type of external stimulus.
+Trigger: Exact time points in each event input channel at which an external stimuli is happening.
+If the event signal is composed of discrete time points, triggers are equal to these time points.
+With a continuous event input signal, triggers are time points at which the event signal exceeds a certain threshold.
+Trials: Data in a time range around each trigger (before and after).
+Live Window: Window that updates along with the main window data plot, showing an analysis of the data plotted in the main window (if coupling to the main window time is enabled in the respective window).
+Event related: Data of all trials.
+Event related analysis is therefore the same as trial analysis.

 > ## **Rules and Philosophy**
 >
 - First off: this toolbox is not trying the reinvent the wheel.
 Rather it takes already established and proven analysis solutions like SpikeInterface, NEO and Kilosort and integrates them into a central hub aiming to bring LFP and spike analysis as well as signal quality measures together in a way, that everyone - including students and beginners can comfortably use it.